cambridgehackers/atomicc/LANGUAGE.md

 ## Additions to C++ syntax

+AtomicC incorporates several concepts from BSV: interfaces, modules, guards on methods, and rules.

+### __interface

+An AtomicC interface is essentially an abstract class similar to a Java interface.
+All the methods are virtual and no default implementations are provided.
+AtomicC style uses composition of interfaces rather than inheritance.

+The __interface keyword defines a list of methods that are exposed from an object.
+Instead of using object inheritance to define reusable interfaces, they are defined/exported explicitly by objects, allowing fine-grained specification of interface method visibility.

+References to an object can only be done through interface methods.
+State element declarations inside an object (member variables) are private.

+Example:
+>        __interface EchoRequest {
+>            void say(__int(32) v);
+>            void say2(__int(16) a, __int(16) b);
+>        };

 ### __module, __emodule
 A module is defined using the keyword "__module", resulting in generation of verilog.
 It includes local state elements, interfaces exported, interfaces imported